outpaddling/desktop-installer/NetBSD/getting-started.md

 desktop-installer

 # Follow the instructions on the screen to set up your desktop system.
+# If you do not understand a particular question asked by desktop-installer,
+# accepting the default response should be fine in most cases.
 ```

 Until then, or if you want to use the latest work-in-progress version